What Each Colored Wire Inside a USB Cord Means

 - Orange is the positive, with 5 volts of power in the DC (direct current).

-- Note that the wiring inside a webcam has four wires, but check if your webcam has microphone built in inside.
-You can trace the wire if so.The Nokia USB pinout has the same code if we skin the wires.
+Note that the wiring inside a webcam has four wires unless it also has microphone built in.
+If so, you can trace the wire to the mic.
+If you look, you'll notice that the Nokia USB pinout has the same code.

-- You also cannot have a USB cable without the positive and negative, or the ground.
-The most important wires inside are the positive and negative wires.
-These are the paths of electric power needed to run your device.
-Also, you now know what color they are!
+The most important wires are the positive and negative wires.
+These are the paths of electric power needed to run your device, so you now know what color they are!

 Feel free to leave a comment below if you have questions or suggestions.
 I hope you learned something today.
 Thank you!